-Here’s a good rule of thumb I read somewhere:
+Here’s a rule of thumb you can use:

 If someone tells you something, it means something to them.
-It means that we want to show our appreciation by…
+It means that we get an opportunity to show that we value their thoughts by…

 - Ask a sincere question about their story

-- Tell your related story AFTER you’ve given them some genuine interest about what they just told you.
+- Tell your related story AFTER you’ve given them some genuine interest in what they just told you

-8. Use the IRF method to have a natural flow in your conversation
+8. Use the IFR method to have a natural flow in your conversations

 Ever ended up in a conversation doing all the talking, OR, ended up just asking way too many questions?

-I often felt lost knowing what rhythm of the conversation I should have before a friend of mine, who’s a behavioral scientist and coach, taught me something invaluable: The IRF method.
+I often felt lost knowing what rhythm of the conversation I should have before a friend of mine, who’s a behavioral scientist and coach, taught me something invaluable: The IFR method.